browserengineering/book/book/animations.md

 Note that we're creating a surface just big enough to store the items in this composited layer.
 This reduces how much GPU memory we need.

-To raster the composited layer, we just need to draw all of its display items to this surface.
-The only tricky part is the need to offset by the top and left of the composited bounds.
-So we first need to offset so that the display items execute in the *local coordinate space* of the surface.
+To raster the composited layer, draw all of its display items to this surface.
+The only tricky part is the need to offset by the top and left of the composited bounds, since the surface bounds don't include that offset.
+To do that, subtract that offset offset so that the display items execute in the *local coordinate space* of the surface.

 ``` {.python}
 class CompositedLayer: